multimodallearning/FractureMorphologyClassification/README.md

 Place the metadata file in the `dataset.csv` file in the `data` folder.
 Place the given ground truth bounding boxes in `GRAZPEDWRI-DX/folder_structure/yolov5/labels` in the `data/gt_bboxes` folder.

-Because the segmentation masks were generated in another study, they are provided in `data/raw_segmentations_all.h5`.
-Also the Yolo generated bounding boxes are already given in `data/yolo_bbox`.
+For the generation of the AO code mapping to their bounding boxes, bone segmentation masks are needed.
+Please download them using the provided link in the original [paper](https://link.springer.com/article/10.1007/s11548-024-03315-8) and store them in `data/raw_segmentations_all.h5`.
+The Yolo generated bounding boxes are already given in `data/yolo_bbox`.

 For running the models, the extraction of the assignment of the global AO codes to the corresponding fracture bounding boxes must be performed by running